Nonprofit One-Pager: Helpful Tips + Templates

 Then you need multiple one-pagers, one per audience or program.
 Each should be focused and relevant to that specific reader, not crammed with everything at once.
 Complexity is not a reason to abandon the format.
 It's a reason to use it more strategically.

-Do one-pagers actually work for fundraising?
+Do one-pagers work for fundraising?

 Yes, when they're clear, concise, and donor-focused.
 A well-designed nonprofit one-pager is often easier for a donor to read quickly and move to the next step than a longer document.
 The key word is designed, not just written.